jfarrell423/powershell-scripts/README.md

  Note that you may need to set your execution policy as follows Set-ExecutionPolicy RemoteSigned

+ or

+ Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned

  You will need to run you powershell terminal as administrator

+ You will need to install PowerShellForGitHub

+ From a PowerShell Terminal Enter:

+ Import-Module PowerShellForGitHub

 #################################################################